Top 10 Places to Visit in Italy

 Positano | Shutterstock

 Positano is a vertical town with pastel-coloured buildings cascading down steep slopes to the shoreline.
 The main road, Amalfi Drive (SS163), skirts the top of Positano, while a one-way loop descends through the village via Viale Pasitea and ascends again on Via Cristoforo Colombo.
 This route is lined with hotels, restaurants, and boutique shops.
 The road does not reach the main beach and marina directly; access requires navigating narrow streets and staircases.
+Expect to pay €20-25 for a sunbed and umbrella on the main beach in 2026.

 Amalfi, once a powerful maritime republic, is the largest town along this stretch of coastline.
 Its rich history is evident in landmarks like the Cathedral of St. Andrew, which dominates the central piazza.
 The town’s narrow alleys are filled with shops selling local crafts and the renowned limoncello liqueur made from the area’s distinctive lemons.

-Perched approximately 365 meters above the Tyrrhenian Sea, Ravello offers panoramic views of the Amalfi Coast.
+Perched approximately 365 metres above the Tyrrhenian Sea, Ravello offers panoramic views of the Amalfi Coast.
 Known for its villas and gardens, such as those at Villa Cimbrone and Villa Rufolo, the town has long attracted artists, writers, and musicians seeking inspiration.
 Ravello hosts an annual music festival that adds to its cultural allure.
+Getting here by SITA bus from Amalfi town takes about 25 minutes and costs around €1.30 — a bargain for the views alone.

 6. Tuscany